Peter Brady

 Professional Knowledge & Experience

-Pete completed his formal flight training and aviation collegiate studies at Big Bend Community College, graduating in 1995 with continued study at Thomas Edison State College.
-Pete has continued to advance his leadership training and experience in industry and in Federal service.
-He completed initial, middle, and senior FAA and Flight Standards leadership studies and is a graduate of the Federal Executive Institute Leadership for a Democratic Society program.
-Pete holds an Airline Transport Pilot certificate with several type ratings and a Flight Instructor certificate with single, multiengine, and instrument ratings.
-Pete remains active in General Aviation as a Flight Instructor.
-He owns and operates a Beechcraft A-36 for pleasure.
+Pete completed his formal flight training and aviation studies at Big Bend Community College, graduating in 1995, and continued studies at Thomas Edison State College.
+He has completed initial, middle, and senior leadership training within the FAA and Flight Standards Service.
+Pete is a graduate of the Federal Executive Institute’s Leadership for a Democratic Society program.